jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 </html>
 ```

 This 'home.html' file is your new homepage template.
 You need to store it in your project folder under 'layouts'.
-You might want to make a copy of this file in 'layouts/_defaults' and call it 'page.html'.
+You might want to make a copy of this file in 'layouts' and call it 'page.html'.
 You need to place the html files you want to include in your project folder under 'layouts/_partials'.
 Finally you have to create a root folder 'content' in your project and fill it with an '_index.md' file that looks like this:

 ```